Cosmochrony/white-paper/README.md

   without invoking superluminal influence or dynamical nonlocality
 - the wavefunction is an effective descriptor rather than an ontological object
+- chirality and CP asymmetry can arise as structural consequences of non-injective projection

 Classical behavior is recovered when the effective projection becomes approximately injective.